Market Insights

 Belfast house prices are rising - explore current Belfast house prices and market trends.

-Discover the latest Belfast house prices with data-driven insights powered by the PropertyPal Q4 2025 Housing Market Update.
-This interactive report explores asking prices and rental figures across Northern Ireland’s 11 council areas, with detailed breakdowns for Belfast and surrounding districts.
+Discover the latest Belfast house prices with data-driven insights powered by the PropertyPal Q1 2026 Housing Market Update - used by buyers, sellers, and Belfast Estate Agents to understand current market trends.
+This interactive report explores asking prices and rental figures across Northern Ireland's 11 council areas, with detailed breakdowns for Belfast and surrounding districts.

 Track average house prices in Belfast from 2017 through to 2025, with forward projections to 2030.
 Filter by property type, bedrooms, and switch between sales and rental markets to understand how different segments of the Belfast property market are performing.